titusaj/AutomatedLungSoundSegmentation/README.md

 Day 2: Still trying to figure out how to implement the smooth version of the power band of the spectogram transform, working on getting that working with a hanning window implementation

 Day 3: Going to work on the deep learning version of this implemetnation today.
-Working with tensorflow to implement a LSTM..
+Working with tensorflow to implement a LSTM.

+Day 4: Found paper that implemented unet to do the segmentation, working on intial attempts on this work to get the segmenetation going.